status-im/nim-eth-trie/README.md

 `branch` is a list of nodes, or in this case a seq[BytesRange].
 A list? yes, the structure is stored along with the encoded node.
-Therefore a list is enough to reconstruct the entire trie.
+Therefore a list is enough to reconstruct the entire trie/branch.

 ```Nim
 import